Common Types of Additional Disabilities for Children with Blindness or Low Vision

 - Physical Disabilities and Visual Impairment

-- Cognitive Disabilities and Your Blind Child
+- Cognitive Disabilities and Your Child with Blindness or Low Vision

 - Learning Disabilities in Blind and Visually Impaired Children